imregabor/serial-rgb-strip/README.md

 ---------------

   - Install Adafruit NeoPixel library from https://github.com/adafruit/Adafruit_NeoPixel
-  - Install CH340 driver when neceassary
+  - Install CH340 driver when neceassary (Do not forget to check binary on <http://virustotal.com>)

 SHA512 sum of the win driver for my iformation